A Lesson to Learn: Versus Systems Inc. (VS)

 Sponsored

-The average price from analysts is $2.73, which is -$0.27 below the current price.
-VS currently public float of 1.93M and currently shorts hold a 10.87% ratio of that float.
-Today, the average trading volume of VS was 700.37K shares.
+VS currently public float of 1.94M and currently shorts hold a 10.87% ratio of that float.
+Today, the average trading volume of VS was 2.01M shares.

 VS’s Market Performance